-In the event of an illness or emergency in which your child will miss five or more days, you can avoid being assigned to Saturday School by contacting the school office at least one week in advance to arrange for independent study for your child.
+If you know you are going out of town for five or more days, you can avoid being assigned to Saturday School by contacting the school office at least one week in advance to arrange for independent study for your child.
 Students who complete their Independent Study contracts will receive full credit for attendance.
 Failure to complete the contract will result in the assignment of Saturday School for each day of unexcused absence.
-Independent Study contracts are not to be used for family vacations or the extension of vacations.